SynSlayer/learning-journal/README.md

 ## Welcome to My Learning Page

-My name is Wade Jackson, I like art.
+My name is Wade Jackson, I like anime and art.

 ### Markdown